MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

     :::image type="content" source="../media/mesh-event-producer-guide/Action-groups-gif.gif" alt-text="Gif showing Action Groups populated and available to select Play for each to see the actions occur in your environment.":::

-**Control panel Notes:**
+> [!TIP]

-- Playable content can be added from the environment editor or from a Unity project that has been uploaded to a custom environment.
-Reference the [Choose your journey article](../develop/getting-started/choose-your-journey.md) to get started with adding custom content.
+>  Playable content can be added from the environment editor or from a Unity project that has been uploaded to a custom environment.
+Reference the [Choose your journey article](../develop/getting-started/choose-your-journey.md)
+>     to get started with adding custom content.

 ## Save your content